Sanjay-Shr/DevOps_Challenge/README.md

 Explored existing default networks using `docker network ls` and created a custom network using the bridge driver.
 Understood how container networking enables communication and isolation in real-world applications.

+# Day 43 – Building a Two-Tier Application with Docker

+Built and ran a two-tier Docker setup with Flask as the backend and MySQL as the database.
+Created a custom Docker bridge network for container communication and configured environment variables for database connectivity.
+Resolved MySQL authentication issues by resetting credentials and granting privileges.
+Verified the Flask app was successfully running on port 5000 after linking both containers.

 ---

 ## How to Use This Repo